makrai/notes/butt06-case.md

 * Tékhnē dealt with locative associations of three cases: genitive of origin, dative of location and accusative of direction
   * Byzantine times, the grammarian Maximus Planudes (ca. 1300) dealt with this
-  * Hjelmslev (1935:10–12) to see Planudes as the first propounder of a truly localist theory of case (Robins 2000:420)
+  * Hjelmslev (1935:10–12) sees Planudes as the first propounder of a truly localist theory of case (Robins 2000:420)
   * found their way into mainstream syntax via Jackendoff (1972, 1990)
     * lexical decomposition, discussed in chapter 5